 This report analyzes Tunisia's draft counterterrorism law and assesses to what extent the proposed law conforms to international human rights standards.

-The draft law was submitted to the National Constituent Assembly, Tunisia's parliament, by the Council of Ministers in January 2014 and is under review.
+An initial version of the draft law was submitted to the National Constituent Assembly (NCA), Tunisia's parliament, by the Council of Ministers in January 2014.
+The NCA suspended voting on the draft amid disagreements over its provisions and in advance of legislative elections in October 2014.
+The new government submitted a new draft on March 26 to the parliament that was elected on October 26, 2014.